-Our design, development and manufacture of products involves an inherent risk of exposure to product liability claims and related adverse publicity.
+Our design, testing, development, manufacture and marketing of products involves an inherent risk of exposure to product liability claims and related adverse publicity.
 Insurance coverage is expensive and difficult to obtain, and we may be unable to obtain coverage in the future on acceptable terms, if at all.
 Although we currently maintain product liability insurance for our products in the amounts we believe to be commercially reasonable, we cannot be certain that the coverage limits of our insurance policies or those of our strategic partners will be adequate.
 If we are unable to obtain sufficient insurance at an acceptable cost or if a claim is brought against us, whether fully covered by insurance or not, our business, results of operations and financial condition could be materially adversely affected.

-FAILURE TO ADEQUATELY ADDRESS THE YEAR 2000 ISSUE COULD ADVERSELY AFFECT OUR $\ensuremath{\mathsf{BUSINESS}}$
+FAILURE TO ADEQUATELY ADDRESS THE YEAR 2000 ISSUE COULD ADVERSELY AFFECT OUR BUSINESS

 We have assessed and continue to assess the potential impact of the situation commonly referred to as the Year 2000 Issue.
-The Year 2000 Issue concerns the inability of many information systems and computer software products to properly recognize and process date sensitive information related to the year 2000 and beyond.
-As a result information systems and computer software used by many companies may need to be modified and upgraded.
+The Year 2000 Issue concerns the inability of many information technology based systems and software products to properly recognize and process date sensitive information.
+This could cause system or equipment shutdowns, failures or miscalculations resulting in inaccuracies in data exchange, computer output or disruptions of operations.
+As a result, information technology based systems and/or software used by many companies may need to be modified and upgraded.

-We have several information improvement initiatives underway and have appointed a program manager for our Year 2000 program.
-We have completed an initial inventory and review of all system hardware, operating systems (including manufacturing and laboratory control systems) and application software in order to identify potential Year 2000 problems and we have begun implementing planned upgrades and testing in many systems.
-Our plan includes sending inquiries to our major third party suppliers and partners seeking assurance that they are Year 2000 compliant.
-We do not know the financial impact of making the required system and software modifications, but we currently expect the cost to be less than \$2.0 million.
-However, we cannot be certain that the actual cost of correcting the Year 2000 Issue will not exceed this estimate.
-Our business, financial condition and results of operations could be materially adversely affected if third party suppliers, manufacturers, service providers and other entities do not adequately address their Year 2000 Issues or if we at the company fail to successfully complete our initiatives.
+We have an ongoing Year 2000 Program and have appointed a Year 2000 Program Manager and a Year 2000 Task Force.
+We have completed an inventory and review of information technology based system hardware, operating systems (including manufacturing and laboratory control systems) and application software in order to identify potential Year 2000 problems and we have almost completed implementing planned upgrades and testing our systems.
+We believe that we have corrected over 90% of identified noncompliant items.
+We currently estimate that the financial impact of making system and software modifications will not exceed \$1.0 million including costs already incurred, however, the actual financial cost of correcting Year 2000 problems could exceed this estimate.
+If modifications are not made or not completed in a timely fashion, Year 2000 problems could have a material adverse impact to our business, financial condition and results of operations, the precise degree of which cannot be known at this time.
+Our Year 2000 program includes sending inquiries to our major third-party suppliers, manufacturers, service providers and business partners seeking assurance that they are Year 2000 compliant.
+Our business, financial condition and results of operations could be materially adversely affected if third-party suppliers, manufacturers, service providers, business partners and other entities, including government entities, do not adequately address their Year 2000 issues.